Upper East Side Restaurants

 60 E. 65th St., Upper East Side

+COVID-19 update: Open for delivery, and opulent outdoor dining.
 It doesn't get much better than Daniel when it comes to haute cuisine (and destinations for special occasions).
 From the exceptional French prix-fixe menu to the flawless service and elegant jacket-only dining room, it's a one-of-a-kind experience.
 For a slightly more casual (and reasonably priced) a la carte dining experience, head to the lounge.
 And for a special event, book their private Bellecour Room, which has windows facing 65th Street—a rarity for event rooms in the city.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 1295 Madison Ave., Upper East Side